 - The parties acknowledge that Help Scout may engage third-party sub-processors in connection with the obligations of the ToS.
 For any sub-processor with which Help Scout engages, we will enter into a written agreement containing data protection obligations no less protective than those in this amendment and as required to protect customer’s personal data to the standard required by the GDPR

 - Help Scout shall make available to customer the current list of sub-processors by posting that list online at: https://www.helpscout.com/company/legal/sub-processors/.
-Help Scout shall update the list with details of any addition or replacement of sub-processors at least 10 days prior to any change.
-If customer has a reasonable basis to object to Help Scout's change in sub-processors, customer shall notify Help Scout promptly within 10 business days after receipt of Help Scout's notice regarding sub-processor changes.
+Help Scout shall notify customer in writing, including by email if it adds or removes sub-processors at least 10 days prior to any such changes if customer opts in to receive such notifications by signing up here.
 Customer may object to a new sub-processor appointment or replacement, provided such objection is based on reasonable grounds related to data protection.
 Help Scout will use reasonable efforts to work in good faith with customer to find an acceptable, reasonable, alternate solution.
 If the parties are not able to agree to an alternate solution, customer may suspend or terminate their account.

 3. Customer undertakings and Help Scout’s assistance

 - Customer warrants that it has all necessary rights to provide to Help Scout the personal data for processing in connection with the provision of the Help Scout Services.